graphaware/neo4j-framework/README.md

 happening at all.
 For example, you might want to:
 * Enforce specific constraints on the graph schema
 * Use optimistic locking to prevent updates of out-of-date data
-* Improve relationship counting performance by caching relationship counts on nodes
 * Improve performance by building (and keeping in sync) in-graph indices
 * Improve performance of supernodes
 * Prevent certain parts of the graph from being deleted